Chrisxtain/landingPages/second-landingpage/README.md

 You can deploy this project using:

-Netlify
+-Netlify

-Vercel
+-Vercel

-GitHub Pages (for static hosting)
+-GitHub Pages (for static hosting)

 Just build with:
-npm run build
+-npm run build

 ---

 ## ✨ Credits & Assets

-TailwindCSS
+-TailwindCSS

-AOS
+-AOS

-Unsplash (for images)
+-Unsplash (for images)

-RandomUser.me (for avatars)
+-RandomUser.me (for avatars)

-Popsy Illustrations
+-Popsy Illustrations

 ---